AlecM33/Werewolf/README.md

 definitely want this if making frequent JavaScript changes to client-side source code.
 Any other changes, such as to HTML or CSS files, are not bundled, and thus your changes will be picked up simply by refreshing the browser.

-And there we go!
-You should be able to navigate to and use the application on localhost.
-There are additional CLI arguments you can provide to the run commands that specify things such as port, HTTP vs HTTPS, or the log level.
-I **highly recommend** consulting these below.
+**Note:** in the development environment, cookies are stored using sessionStorage (vs. localStorage in production).
+This makes it a lot easier to create/run test games, as you can join as different people in different tabs.

 ### CLI Options

-These options will be at the end of your run command following two dashes e.g. `npm run start:dev -- [options]`.
+These options will be at the end of your run command following two dashes: `npm run start:dev -- [options]`.
 Options are whitespace-delimited key-value pairs with the syntax `[key]=[value]` e.g. `port=4242`.
 Options include:

 - `port`.
 Specify an integer port for the application.